Loxenary/JayaJayaJaya_RPL_GAMEDEV/Assets/Scripts/ui/HUD/PLAYER_HUD_CONNECTION.md

 **Modified Files:**

-- `PlayerAttributes.cs` - Added battery event invocations
+- `PlayerAttributes.cs` - Manages sanity and battery with events
-- `HealthDisplay.cs` - Subscribe to onFearUpdate
+- `SanityDisplay.cs` - Subscribe to onSanityUpdate
 - `BatteryDisplay.cs` - Subscribe to onBatteryUpdate

 **New Files:**